Lazr1026/tudpih/docs/main.md

 ### Autobooting Tirmisu
 ?> This section is optional.
 If you do not want to autoboot into the PayloadLoader, then skip to [Finalizing Setup](https://wiiu.hacks.guide/#/tiramisu/finalizing-setup)
-1. Start the console to boot into the Wii U Menu, launch the Health and Safety Information app and hold the X button to open the Environment Loader menu.
+1. Start the console to boot into the Wii U Menu, launch the Health and Safety Information app and hold the X button to open the EnvironmentLoader menu.
 1. Navigate the list using the D-Pad and navigate to the `installer` environment, press A to launch it.
 1. Press A to select `Check`.
 1. Select `Boot Options`.